 Dental implants are an artificial tooth root fabricated from a very strong biocompatible material (made of titanium), which are surgically placed in the jawbone where teeth are missing.
 Through a process called “osseointergration” the jawbone actually attaches itself to the implant over time, providing stability.
 This process takes between three to six months.
-Once osteointegration has occurred, smaller posts called abutments are screwed into the implant and then the crown or denture are securely attached to the abutment.
+Once the implant is integrated a smaller posts called abutments are screwed into the implant and then the crown or denture are securely attached to the abutment.

-Dental implant look and feel like natural teeth and with combination of good daily oral hygiene and professional monitoring implants success rate is high.
+Dental implant looks and feel like natural teeth and with combination of good daily oral hygiene and professional monitoring implants success rate is high.

 Benefits of Dental Implants

 - Since the implant is inserted in to the jaw the adjacent teeth are not affected, damaged or cut in any way.

 - Implants behave exactly like the roots of our own teeth serving to stimulate the bone and preserving it for all time.

 - Implants stabilise loose dentures.
 Patients who have had dentures for a long time, usually complain that they are loose and cannot bite onto hard and crunchy food.
 Dental implants restore the amount of biting pressure that can be withstood to nearly the same level of healthy natural teeth.